 However, Ami’s solution pictured above was to create a custom-sized insert.
 The most difficult part of this is the planning: the actual process of making the insert is pretty easy.
 So, if you like the look of this, or have a shelf already in use that would benefit from this design, definitely check out her tutorial!

 What say you knitters?

-But we’d love to hear what you think.
+But I’d love to hear what you think.
 Have you tried any of these solutions?
 Do you have different ones, or priorities we missed?
-Let us know in the comments, or on our Facebook page.
-And if you want more ideas, follow our Craft Storage And Organization Pinterest board
+Let me know in the comments, or on our Facebook page.
+And if you want more ideas, follow my Craft Storage And Organization Pinterest board